 A severe injury can cause you and your family physical, mental, and emotional pain and suffering.
 You may struggle to make ends meet due to medical expenses, treatment costs, and time off work.
-If someone else’s negligence injured you or killed your loved one, the Ramsey Law Group wants to help you rebuild your life.
+If someone else’s negligence injured you or killed your loved one, a Missouri City personal injury lawyer from the Ramsey Law Group wants to help you rebuild your life.

 While no amount of financial compensation can take away your suffering or bring back a loved one, money can help pay accident-related expenses and improve your quality of life.
 It can also expand the quality of medical care and treatment you or your loved one receive.